fishjam-dev/fishjam-docs/docs/benchmarks/hls.md

 ## Setup

-- Machine `A`, running Jellyfish with one room
+- Machine `A`, running Fishjam with one room
   - One WebRTC peer in the room (WebRTC video stream with **constant bitrate of 1.8 Mbps**)
   - One HLS component in the room (segment length: 6 s, partial segment length: 1 s)